lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 ~~~

 Algorithm 22 in Section 7.2 of {{FIPS204}} defines the raw byte string
 encoding of an ML-DSA public key.
-When used in a SubjectPublicKeyInfo type,
+When used in a `SubjectPublicKeyInfo` type,
-the subjectPublicKey BIT STRING contains the raw byte string encoding of the
+the `subjectPublicKey BIT STRING` contains the raw byte string encoding of the
 public key.

-When an ML-DSA public key appears outside of a SubjectPublicKeyInfo type in an
+When an ML-DSA public key appears outside of a `SubjectPublicKeyInfo` type in an
-environment that uses ASN.1 encoding, it can be encoded as an OCTET STRING by
+environment that uses ASN.1 encoding, it can be encoded as an `OCTET STRING` by
-using the ML-DSA-44-PublicKey, ML-DSA-65-PublicKey, and ML-DSA-87-PublicKey types
+using the `ML-DSA-44-PublicKey`, `ML-DSA-65-PublicKey`, and `ML-DSA-87-PublicKey` types
 corresponding to the correct key size.

-{{?RFC5958}} describes the Asymmetric Key Package's OneAsymmetricKey type for
+{{?RFC5958}} describes the Asymmetric Key Package's `OneAsymmetricKey` type for
 encoding asymmetric keypairs.
 When an ML-DSA private key or keypair is encoded as
-a OneAsymmetricKey, it follows the description in {{priv-key}}.
+a `OneAsymmetricKey`, it follows the description in {{priv-key}}.

 When the ML-DSA private key appears outside of an Asymmetric Key Package in an
 environment that uses ASN.1 encoding, it can be encoded using one of the
-the ML-DSA-PrivateKey CHOICE formats defined in {{priv-key}}.
-The seed format
+the `ML-DSA-PrivateKey CHOICE` formats defined in {{priv-key}}.
+The `seed` format
 is RECOMMENDED as it efficiently stores both the private and public key.

 {{examples}} contains example ML-DSA public keys encoded using the